-With the high-pressure of scoring good grades in school, it sometimes becomes difficult for parents to understand which parenting strategies really promote learning for their children.
+Tips for Parents With the high pressure of scoring good grades in school, it sometimes becomes difficult for parents to understand which parenting strategies really promote learning for their children.
 One of the Best Girls boarding school in Dehradun says that a successful experience in school is not only about report cards.
-Rather a child must know how to learn, grasp information, think autonomously, ask questions and develop an increasing sense of proficiency.
-Parents are believed to be the key players in the development of a child’s personality, confidence, motivation and overall personal responsibility; all of which contribute to the child’s academic and personal well-being.
+Parents are believed to be the key players in the development of a child’s personality, confidence, motivation, and overall personal responsibility; all of which contribute to the child’s academic and personal well-being.

 Here are five tips for parents that will help them make sure that their child starts on the right foot and keeps exuberance and momentum high all over the school year.

 1. Keep a Planner

 Time management is an extremely significant aspect of productive study skills.
 Parents must ensure that their child always keeps a planner in order to manage his/her studies well.
 The planner should inculcate important due dates for homework and projects, exam dates and other important notes to remember about the Fee Structure of Boarding School in India.
 Parents must also indulge in the preparation time for important tests by helping their child break down the content and make a schedule for reviewing the material in the days leading up to the test.
 Breaking down big projects to learn effectively is important.
 Similarly, by determining smaller milestones and working with the child, parents must make a schedule for when they will have these components complete.

 2. Teach your child to ask for help at the Best CBSE Boarding School in Dehradun

 A lot of times students struggle with understanding a specific lesson in a particular subject or don’t quite understand the homework assignment.